Corporate Sustainability Due Diligence Directive

 The Corporate Sustainability Due Diligence Directive 2024 (2024/1760) is a directive in European Union (EU) law to require due diligence for companies to prevent adverse human rights and environmental impacts in the company's own operations and across their value chains.
 It was adopted in 2024.

 Provisions

 CSDDD establishes a framework of due diligence for companies to identify actual or potential risks and harm to human rights and the environment as well as establishing processes and standards to diminish these risks.
 The directive will apply to a company's "chain of activities", as well as operations across the company's subsidiaries both inside and outside of Europe.
 The purpose of the directive is to improve the regulatory framework on human rights and sustainability due diligence, which will aid in the EU's transition to a climate-neutral and green economy.
 Additionally, CSDDD will establish consistency across different directives in the European Union.

+In accordance with its final adopted text (Directive 2024/1760), the directive is anchored in Articles 50 and 114 of the TFEU.
+It transitions sustainability from voluntary corporate social responsibility to a mandatory legal obligation, operationalizing the UN Guiding Principles on Business and Human Rights.
+A key provision requires large companies to adopt a "Transition Plan" ensuring their business models are compatible with the 1.5°C global warming limit.
+Furthermore, it introduces a robust civil liability regime, granting victims the legal right to seek full compensation for damages in European courts if a company fails to comply with its due diligence obligations.